 2. Choose an Address Format and Add Users

 To add users to your account, log in to your administrator profile.
-G Suite’s setup wizard should launch and guide you through the process of adding up to 10 users.
-If you need to add more, you can choose the Manual Setup option.
+Google Workspace’s setup wizard will launch and guide you through the process of adding up to 10 users.
+If you need to add more, you can choose the “Manual Setup” option.
 Each user will require a username and password.
 For example, an employee named Julia Smith might have the username “jsmith,” making her email address [email protected]

 3. Verify Your Domain Name

-To confirm your domain, click on Domains on the G Suite Admin console homepage.
-You might have to click More Controls at the bottom to view your domains.
+- Click on “Domains” on the Google Workspace Admin console homepage.
+You might have to click “More Controls” at the bottom to view your domains.

-Choose your domain host (BlueHost, GoDaddy, HostGator, etc.) from the list and follow the host-specific instructions for completing verification.
+- Choose your domain host (BlueHost, GoDaddy, HostGator, etc.) from the list and follow the host-specific instructions for completing verification.
 You’ll need your verification record, which Google provides in the first step of the setup wizard instructions.

-4. Choose a Plan
+4. Choose a Plan and Pay

 Keep in mind that each plan charges per user per month.
 A user is someone who holds an individual account, so you and each of your employees are separate users.
 The cost can add up quickly if you have many employees.

-Here’s a breakdown of Gmail for business pricing:
+Let’s break down the Gmail for business pricing: